Set up a sample app using Angular - node.js

 Ensure that the path of Node.js is configured into the system PATH environment variable.

-Use the commands below to check Node.js installation.
+Use the commands below to check the Node.js installation.

 Install the dependencies.